 What makeup look will you always remember?

-This probably isn't as cool as it should be...but as a teenager, I was obsessed with the Guess advertising campaigns.
+This probably isn't as cool as it should be...
+As a teenager, I was obsessed with the Guess advertising campaigns.
 The make-up was always glam Sophia Loren vibes—now I'd love to put my own spin on them!

 How do you want to be remembered within the industry?